-Advisory or focus groups What do you want to know?
-What groups can advise on your questions?
-Who will chair each focus group?
-Who will record?
-How will you follow up?
-Surveys What do you want to know?
-Who will design the survey?
-What is your distribution audience?
-How will you collate the information you get on the survey?
-How will you conduct the survey?
-How will you follow up with respondents?
 Research of existing information What do you want to know?
 Who will do the research?
 How will you collate the findings?
 Interviewing key people in the community What do you want to know?
 What are your key questions for these people?
 Who will consult with them?
 How will you follow up with them?
-Artist records How will the artist keep track of his/her own reflections during the project?
-Other Look at your exploration question, and make sure you have addressed them through your information gathering processes.
+Artist Records How will the artist keep track of his/her own reflections during the project?
+Other Look at your exploration question and sub-questions, and make sure you have addressed them through your information gathering processes.
 If not, what other means can you use to get the information you need?
-Other Look at the diversity within your community, and make sure you have included ways of information gathering that will be widely accessible.
+Other Look at the diversity within your community and make sure you have included ways of information gathering that will be widely accessible.
 Is there any group in your community that will not be reached through your planned means of information gathering?
 If so, what other means can you use, or how can you adapt one of the above means to serve this group?